When trauma impacts a family,

 At the dinner table when a parent finally understands what's driving their child's behavior.
 In the car when a sibling feels safe enough to say what they've been holding.
 At bedtime when a couple finds their way back to each other after a hard day.

+Trauma doesn't only affect the person who experienced it.
+It can impact siblings, parents, partners, and the relationships that hold a family together.
 That's why I don't just work with the person sitting across from me.
-I work with the people they go home to.
+I keep the people they go home to in mind.

 This work isn’t just professional for me.